 You must complete your undergraduate or post graduate degree by the end of 2020 from an Australian tertiary institution and be available to commence full time employment in late January or early February 2021.

 All roles offered within the SuperGrads program are full-time positions.
 What is also required of all applicants is an interest in working in the superannuation industry, as well as a genuine desire to make a difference to the quality of retirement of working Australians.

 Applications for the 2021 program will open towards the end of October 2021.

 Applicants may be required to complete four stages of selection:

 Online Application - to collate your personal education and professional information, and explore your reasons for applying for SuperGrads.
 Applications for 2021 will open around in October 2020.

 Individual Interviews - those shortlisted applicants who impress at the online video stage may be selected for individual interviews with your future employer.
-These are likely to occur in December 2019 or January 2020 with a hiring manager of the fund.
+These are likely to occur around November 2020 with a hiring manager of the fund.

 You will be required to provide the contact name, email address and telephone number of two referees in order to complete the reference checks.
 We ask you to kindly contact your referees and let them know about the opportunity you have been short listed for, so they are prepared to discuss your background and skills with our recruitment team.

 Successful applicants will be notified to commence employment by late January 2021.

 During the twelve month training program, participants will undertake RG146.
 This nationally recognised course is widely considered a necessary pre-requisite qualification for most roles in the superannuation industry and is the first module of the Diploma of Superannuation.